Privacy and Personal Data Protection Policy

 Right to verify, correct, stop data processing, and/or remove personal data

-In compliance with the European Personal Data Act, everyone is entitled to verify the data regarding him/her that is contained in the personal data file.
+In compliance with the European General Data Protection Regulation, everyone is entitled to verify the data regarding him/her that is contained in the personal data file.

 Furthermore, the data subject is entitled to request rectification of erroneous or incomplete data contained in the personal data file.
 The request for rectification shall identify the error to be rectified, and provide the correct information.

 Also, the data subject has the right to withdraw his/her consent about the use and processing of his/her personal data and ask for removal of the data.
 Removal of the data may have limitations from other legislation that requires retention of the data even after processing has been stopped for the purpose it has been gathered.

 The request of verification, rectification, or removal of personal data shall be made in writing or in email, signed and delivered to the NEL Data Protection Officer (DPO).
 See contact details.

 Changes to this Privacy and Personal Data Protection Policy